xuruomeng/client-project-revenue-analysis/README.md

 This is a personal portfolio project I built to practice SQL-based business analysis and dashboard reporting.

 The project uses a small simulated business dataset with client, project, timesheet, and invoice data.
-I used SQL to explore and summarize the data, and then created an Excel dashboard to present the main results in a clearer and more business-focused way.
+I used SQL to explore and summarize the data, and then created both an Excel dashboard and a Power BI dashboard to present the main results in a clearer and more business-focused way.

 ## Dashboard Preview